WRXinYue/ocean-hub/src/docs/api/index.md

 You can easily [obtain an access token for yourself](#Manually-issue-an-access-token), or you can [obtain an access token for an user who will be using your application](#Request-an-access-token-to-be-issued).

 ### Manually issue an access token
-You can issue your own access token in Misskey Web under 'Settings > API'.
+You can issue your own access token in Ocean Web under 'Settings > API'.

 ::: danger
 Please do not share your access token with anyone.